 1. Goals

 Create a list of the things you don’t want to see happen on your property, now or in the future.
-An example might be that you wouldn’t want to see fifty houses on your property in the future, but you wouldn’t mind three, or maybe you’d prefer that your land not be subdivided.
+An example might be that you wouldn’t want to see fifty houses on your property in the future, but you wouldn’t mind one, or maybe you’d prefer that your land not be subdivided.
 The land restrictions set forth in your conservation easement agreement are your restrictions.
 The Trust does not tell you what to do with your land.

 2. Drafting the Conservation Easement

 Once you have made your list, we will work together to draft a conservation easement agreement that properly and clearly conveys your goals.
-There is no charge for this service, however a refundable $200 posting fee is requested.
-The fee is refunded when your easement is signed.

 3. Title Search and Mortgage Subordination